 Family Promise of Gwinnett County, Inc. brings existing local resources together to help homeless children and their families regain their housing and their independence, while maintaining their dignity.
 We mobilize congregations of faith, community volunteers, and social service agencies.
 Together we are ending homelessness – one family at a time.

-We operate a 15-bed emergency center, the SaltLight Center, for single women and women with minor children.
+The 11-bed emergency center, the SaltLight Center, is single women and women with minor children.
 This facility is on a Lawrenceville church campus.
 We offer a resource center to help women using the emergency shelter to find longer term solutions for housing and employment.

 For longer-term assistance, local faith communities host families for one week at a time in their facilities.
 Currently more than 40 congregations are involved in this homeless recovery program.
 We solicit host and support congregations, train their volunteers, and support each congregation’s volunteer coordinator.